The Department of Physics

 Research Topics

-The research group of Prof. Sundaram works on nonlinear dynamics in a wide range of systems, from Bose-Einstein condensation to spin glasses.
-They also study the quantum-to-classical transition.
+The research group of Prof. Sundaram works on a range of topics in nonlinear quantum dynamics, including Bose-Einstein condensation and the quantum-to-classical transition.
 For further details see Prof. Sundaram's home page and the QNDC group page.

 Quantum Many-Body Systems

 The research group of Prof. Olshanii works on the behavior of cold atom-gasses and atoms trapped in optical lattices.
-They study such topics as superfluidity, phase transitions, and how closed quantum systems approach thermal equilibrium.
-For recent publications see Prof. Olshanii's home page.
+They study such topics as superfluidity, phase transitions, and thermalization in closed quantum systems.
+See Prof. Olshanii's home page.

 Quantum Measurement and Control